 Anxiety – comes from the excitement, fear and nausea happening simultaneously upon starting drug or alcohol rehab.

-By now you can tell that there are a multitude of sensations that hit you at the start of drug or alcohol addiction treatment.
+By now you can tell that there is a multitude of sensations that hit you at the start of drug or alcohol addiction treatment.
 Some of them are unavoidable.

 Detox Can Derail Your Commitment but You’ll Get Past It